gil--/gatsby-starter-shopify-app/README.md

 ## Bugs/Issues
 - Not *yet* production ready
-- Does not work in Safari (iOS & Desktop) due to Safari 12 ITP Cookie changes.
-Will need to add workaround.
 - Missing Firebase on client-side
 - Missing Integration Tests
 - Missing better bug tracking/integration (BugSnag or equivalent)